effe-megna/ValiflaKtion/README.md

     }
 }
 ```
-You can construct a rule as you want, in this case we need a target for check if the value starts with the it.
+You can construct a rule as you want, in this case we need a target for check if the value starts with it.
 Pass what you need for construct the rule through the annotation.
 [Type supported](https://kotlinlang.org/docs/reference/annotations.html#constructors)

 2. #### Provide a Builder for the rule, usually situated into the Rule class.